 How does my windshield know it’s raining?

 Your car’s sensors can tell it is raining by measuring how many rain drops are on the windshield.
-The sensor detects the light reflected back internally by the windshield glass, so if there was more raindrops on the windshield, the less light would be reflected back to the sensor.
+The sensor detects the light reflected back internally by the windshield glass, so if there were more raindrops on the windshield, the less light would be reflected back to the sensor.

 How does the rain sensor help with driving?

-The rain sensor helps keep you safe as well as other drivers.
+The rain sensor on your windshield helps keep you safe as well as other drivers.
 Paying attention to the road in front of you can be difficult if you are distracted, where even turning on the windshield wipers can be an effort.

 Rain Sensors and Replacement

 Should you need to replace your windshield or auto glass window, inspect the rain sensor to see if the wiring is intact, as you may need to purchase a new sensor if the wiring is damaged.